qtrandev/MiamiTrolleyInfo/README.md

 # MiamiTrolleyInfo
-Information repository for all information related to Miami-Dade Trolley systems
+Information repository for all information related to Miami-Dade area trolley and transit systems

 ## Transit Agencies